4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 If 30 seconds pass or you select `y` or all fields in the `structured_resume.yaml` file are filled, the bot will continue work.

 The bot will log its progress in the console and create detailed log files in the `logs/` directory.
 Upon completion, it will send a report to your configured Telegram chat.

+**Pause/Resume:** While the bot is running, and you see that it behaves incorrectly - you can pause it by pressing `Ctrl+X`.
+Press `Ctrl+X` again to resume.
+This is useful if you need to temporarily stop the bot without terminating the entire process. **Bot won't stop immediately**, usually couple of seconds may pass after you press Ctrl + X.

 ### Output files (`data/output/`)